kalavattam/2023_Greenlaw-et-al/results/2022-1101/scraps.md

 	echo ""
 done

-# -------
-#  Now, filter the bam files to exclude unmapped reads
+#  Now, filter the bam files... -------
-unset threads
+#+ ...to exclude unmapped reads
-typeset threads=4
+threads=4

 if [[ -f submit-preprocessing-exclude-bam-reads-unmapped.sh ]]; then
 	rm submit-preprocessing-exclude-bam-reads-unmapped.sh